The Best Same-Day Crown Guide in Murrieta

 How Long Do Same-Day Crowns Last?

-The honest range across published clinical research is 5 to 15 years for dental crowns generally, with well-made, well-maintained crowns routinely beating that — Healthline’s review of crown longevity notes that careful patients can see crowns last decades.
-Long-term CEREC studies are encouraging specifically for milled ceramic: survival rates in the 88–95 percent range at the 10-year mark have been reported across multiple studies, statistically indistinguishable from traditional lab crowns.
-The takeaway worth internalizing: where the crown was made predicts almost nothing about how long it lasts.
-Who prepared the tooth, how precisely the margin seals, how the bite was adjusted, and how the patient lives with it predict almost everything.
+The honest range across published clinical research is 5 to 15 years for dental crowns generally, with well-made, well-maintained crowns routinely exceeding that.
+Healthline’s review of crown longevity notes that careful patients can see crowns last decades.
+Long-term CEREC studies show survival rates in the 88–95 percent range at the 10-year mark across multiple studies, statistically indistinguishable from traditional lab crowns.
+The takeaway: where the crown was made predicts almost nothing about how long it lasts.
+Who prepared the tooth, how precisely the margin seals, how the bite was adjusted, and how the patient maintains it predict almost everything.

 What Causes Crown Failure?